libratom/libratom/README.md

 ## Installation

-Libratom requires Python 3.6 or newer, and can be installed via the Python Package Index (PyPI).
+Libratom requires Python 3.6 or newer, and can be installed via the Python Package Index.
 Installing via **pip** will automatically install all required dependencies.

-Libratom should install and run in Ubuntu 16.04LTS (or newer), macOS 10.13 with Xcode 9.4.1 (or newer), and Windows 10 with Visual Studio Code.
-We **strongly recommend** you create a Python virtual environment prior to installing libratom.
+These dependencies include a version of **libpff** that will be compiled automatically with C++ tooling during install.
+This may require obtaining additional development tools in your environment before installing libratom.

+We've tested installing and running libratom in the following following environments:

+*   Ubuntu 16.04LTS, 18.04LTS, and newer releases with build-essential and python3 packages
+*   macOS 10.13 (and newer) releases with Xcode 9.4.1 (and newer), Xcode CLI tools, and brew-installed Python 3
+*   Windows 10 with Visual Studio Code, Build Tools for Visual Studio, and Anaconda 3

 Need help setting up an environment on your platform?
 Navigate to one of the linked sections below before continuing.

 *   [Windows Environment Setup](#windows-environment-setup)
 *   [macOS Environment Setup](#macos-environment-setup)
 *   [Ubuntu Environment Setup](#ubuntu-environment-setup)

-Once your environment is configured and you have created and activated a Python virtual environment, run the following commands.
+We **strongly recommend** you create a Python virtual environment prior to installing libratom.
+If you followed one of the guides above, you should already have one activated.
+With the environment configured and a Python virtual environment created and activated, run the following commands.

 Make sure pip is upgraded to the latest version:
 ```shell